 1In-person participants may shift to remote participation for health or personal reasons, but should let me know when they are opting to engage remotely instead of in-person.

 2Gradescope is an online homework submission and evaluation platform.
-You will receive a link to register via email and on Slack.
+You will receive a link to register for our class's Gradescope page during the first week of classes.